 How Can I Become a Support Parent?

 To become a support parent, contact program director Sondra Gilbert.

-A medical home is not a building, but an approach to providing health care services.
+A medical home is not a building.
+It is an approach to providing health care services.
 A medical home is a partnership between you and your child’s primary doctor.
 This partnership is respectful of you, your child and the care providers.
-A medical home ensures better coordination of care between the primary doctor, your specialty care doctors, and other care providers.
+A medical home ensures better coordination of care between the primary doctor, your specialty care doctors and other care providers.
 A medical home is a team that provides comprehensive care for your child in a cost-effective manner.

 - Increased patient and family satisfaction